left-curve/left-curve/quint/grug_ics23.md

     minPrefixLen: int, maxPrefixLen: int, suffixLen: int): bool = and {
   termLen(inner.prefix) >= minPrefixLen,
   termLen(inner.prefix) <= maxPrefixLen,
-  // When inner turns left, suffixLen == ChildSize,
+  // When inner turns left, suffixLen == child_size,
   // that is, we store the hash of the right child in the suffix.
   // When inner turns right, suffixLen == 0,
   // that is, we store the hash of the left child in the prefix.